jswu18/jswu18.github.io/_posts/2023-07-09-generalised-variatonal-inference.md

 ### The Normaliser is Intractable
 The use of conjugate priors is the only case when there exists closed form expressions for $$\int_{\Theta} p(x_{1:N}|\theta) d \pi(\theta)$$ to ensure tractable evaluation of $$q_B^*(\theta)$$.
 For over-parameterised black-box models, $$q_B^*(\theta)$$ will need to be approximated either through sampling approximations of the normaliser or variational approximations of $$q_B^*(\theta)$$.

 Samplers such as Metropolis Hastings or Markov Chain Monte Carlo only have convergence guarantees in the infinite limit.
-Acheiving this limit would require access to infinite computational resources and time, clearly impractical.
+For small/moderately sized models, large enough samples will practically converge to the desired posterior.
+However, larger-scaled models generally require access to much more computational resources and time that is often impractical.

 Approximating $$q_B^*(\theta)$$ involves solving for $$q_A^*(\theta) \in \mathcal{Q}_{A}$$, where $$\mathcal{Q}_{A}$$ is often viewed as distributions of a simpler form.
 For example mean field approximations define a family of distributions $$\mathcal{Q}_{MF} = \left\{\prod_i q_i(\theta_i)\right\}$$, a product of independent distributions.
 Variational inference is motivated to finding a $$q_A^*(\theta) \in \mathcal{Q}_{A}$$ that $$\textit{approximates}$$ $$q_B^*(\theta)$$, through the minimisation of some divergence between the two, $$D(q_A^*(\theta)\| q_B^*(\theta))$$.
 However the space of distributions $$\mathcal{Q}_{A}$$ is usually severely restrictive in its expressiveness and $$q_A^*(\theta)$$ is almost never a fair depiction of the structure of $$q_B^*(\theta)$$.
 Realistically, $$\mathcal{Q}_{A}$$ is chosen purely for computational convenience.
 With larger-scaled models, it is often no longer reasonable to assume that the normaliser of the Bayesian posterior will be tractable or that $$q_B^*(\theta)$$ can be reasonably approximated in a tractable manner.